FineFindus/udisks-rs/README.md

 ## Documentation

-While this crate provides documentation for the hadnwritten code, the genreated types may be lacking.
+While this crate provides documentation for the handwritten code, the generated types may be lacking.
 In this case it is recommended to use the official [documentation](https://storaged.org/doc/udisks2-api/latest/).